takoyaro/node-coinfield-api/README.md

 # Node Coinfield API

 This project is designed to help you make your own projects that interact with the Coinfield API.
 This project seeks to have complete API coverage including private calls and Websocket.
-Currently only allows public & private calls.

 [![Coinfield](https://github.com/takoyaro/node-coinfield-api/raw/master/icons/coinfield.png)](https://coinfield.com/ref/0/IDD54356E7D6)